 Calendar year or the business/financial year

-Resident companies are taxable on their worldwide income, including capital gains.
+Resident companies are taxable on their worldwide income, including capital gains, unless exempted from tax.
 The taxable income is computed on the basis of the accounting profits and is adjusted for several items as described in the tax law.

 Tax returns and assessment

 The taxpayer has to calculate the tax due in the corporate income tax return (self-assessment).
 The deadline for filing the return is by the end of third month following the end of the tax period.
 The filing deadline may be extended by maximum 3 or 6 months (if part of a taxpayer’s tax base consists of foreign-source income).